An optimised deep spiking neural network architecture without gradients: Author Contributions

 \section{Author Contributions}

-Yeshwanth Bethi, Saeed Afshar, and Andre van Schaik conceived the overall theory and design of the algorithm.
+Yeshwanth Bethi, Saeed Afshar, and Andr\'e van Schaik conceived the overall theory and design of the algorithm.
 Yeshwanth Bethi, Saeed Afshar, and Ying Xu performed the experiments.
 Yeshwanth Bethi wrote the initial draft of the manuscript.
-Saeed Afshar, Andre van Schaik, Ying Xu, and Greg Cohen edited and provided feedback on the manuscript.
+Saeed Afshar, Andr\'e van Schaik, Ying Xu, and Greg Cohen edited and provided feedback on the manuscript.